-The hike in the propensity to work while on claim is associated with a drop in the exit rate from unemployment.
-The information provision raises the probability that individuals remain unemployed until the initial exhaustion date of their unemployment benefits.3 The effect is significant: a 6% increase in the probability that job seekers will take work while on claim 3 months after the start of the treatment is associated with 1.5% hike in the probability that they will remain unemployed the last month before the initial benefits exhaustion date.
-Therefore, it is clear that increasing part-time unemployment benefits exerts lock-in effects.
-We find that these lock-in effects raise the unemployment insurance expenditure net of taxes.
+The hike in the propensity to work while on claim is associated with a drop in the exit rate from unemployment.3 The information provision raises the probability that individuals are unemployed at the initial exhaustion date of their unemployment benefits.4 The effect is significant: a 6% increase in the probability that job seekers will take work while on claim 3 months after the start of the treatment is associated with 1.5% drop in the probability that they will have exited unemployment toward regular employment the last month before the initial exhaustion date.
+Therefore, it is clear that part-time unemployment exerts lock-in effects in our context.
+Insofar as we find that the lock-in effects are important and can last for several years, our contribution underlines the importance of taking them into account in order to design effective part-time unemployment insurance schemes.